xmos/fwk_voice/examples/bare-metal/pipeline_alt_arch/README.rst

 Running
 *******

-To run the multi-threaded application run these comands from the fwk_voice/build folder:
+To run the multi-threaded application run these commands from the fwk_voice/build folder:

 .. tab:: Linux and Mac